philipthomasthoughtworker/My-System-Designs/Going-Green.md

 #### High level architecture design (abstract design)
 * **Sketch the important components and connections between them, but don't do into some details.**
   * Application service layer (serves the requests)
+    * The need to have an application that allows for user input
+    * The need to have an application that
   * List different services required.
   * Data Storage layer
   * eg. Usually a scalable system includes webserver (load balancer), service (service partition), database (master/slave database cluster) and caching systems.